 In addition to the lie-flat seats, Mint service features a multi-course menu that includes a choice of three mini-entrees.
 I found three veggie choices – yay!

-While staying at the beach is always a treat, I lucked out with a stay right downtown at the historic Riverside Hotel on Los Olas Blvd., which provided easy access to the water taxi route, the beach and the Norton Museum of Art.
+While staying at the beach is always a treat, I lucked out with a stay right downtown at the historic Riverside Hotel on Los Olas Blvd., which provided easy access to the water taxi route, the beach and the NSU Art Museum.

 I got scolded for trying to take this photo of this woman who seemed like she could be part of an installation to match the painting.

 Flamingo Gardens is a popular, ‘old-style’ attraction with a tram ride, museum, extensive botanical garden and wildlife ranging from flamingos (of course), an alligator lagoon and other wildlife.